• Skip to primary navigation

 Home » Recipes » Salads

 Every summer BBQ and picnic needs this roasted vegetable pasta salad with a tahini maple dressing!
-The roasted vegetables have a lovely sweetness that works perfectly with the creamy dressing, and make for a moreish side dish everyone will love.
-A vegan and low histamine pasta salad.
+The roasted vegetables have a lovely sweetness that works perfectly with the creamy dressing made without mayo, and make for a moreish side dish everyone will love.

-If you love salads for your summer lunches as much as my family does, then you may like to see my cucumber dill pasta salad and apple, fennel and radish salad.
+If you love salads for your summer lunches as much as my family does, then you may like to see my cucumber dill pasta salad, mango and cucumber salad and apple, fennel and radish salad.
 Both perfect for warmer days!

 This post was updated with slight amendments to the recipe, new photos and tips on 1 February 2022.